bany8/async-webbsocket-simple-chat/README.md

 ## What is it?

 This is a multi-user live chat application designed for browsers.
 It maintains user data on the client side, resetting every time the site is refreshed.
 It is built with a Python WebSocket server and an HTML, CSS, and JavaScript client site.
 It is deployed using an Nginx web server for the website and a Python asynchronous server.
+It runs locally on you machine.

 ## How to run it?